 There has been an alarming trend in the eating habits of Bruneian schoolchildren, with an annual one per cent increase in obesity rates among them.

-Figures based on the findings by the Ministry of Health (MoH) reveal that one out of five children in Brunei is obese, while three out of 10 are overweight.
+One out of five children in Brunei is obese, while three out of 10 are overweight.